Rotating Gears of Hate

 Now for the scary part.
 We are going to do some coding.
 We will make five macros.
 There are many ways to do this, but here is mine:

-2. If you don’t have any macros in your hotbar at the bottom of the screen, click the first empty space.
-This will open a new macro.
+macrosin yourhotbarat the bottom of the screen, click the first empty space.
+This will open a newmacro. - Set the

-3. Set the name to “Gear 1” or something like that.
+nameto “Gear 1” or something like that. - Set

 Let’s pause and dissect this a bit so you understand what is happening.